Top 10 Online ERP software

 2012.
 CDC Software and Consona unite into one company - Aptean

-Hong Kong based CDC Software (hybrid enterprise software provider of on-premise and cloud deployments with more than 10,000 customers in 50 countries) merged with Indianapolis-based Consona Corp. to form Aptean.
-As a combined organization, Atlanta-based Aptean has more than 9,000 customers, 1,500 employees, and a worldwide network of sales and support operations.
-Consona and CDC have complementary solutions in key application areas, including customer relationship management (CRM), enterprise resource planning (ERP) and supply chain management (SCM).
+Hong Kong-based CDC Software, a hybrid enterprise software provider offering both on-premise and cloud deployments, has merged with Indianapolis-based Consona Corp. to create a new entity called Aptean.
+With over 10,000 customers in 50 countries, CDC Software brings its expertise to the combined organization.
+Aptean, now headquartered in Atlanta, boasts a customer base of more than 9,000 and a global network of sales and support operations with 1,500 employees.
+This merger brings together Consona and CDC's complementary solutions in crucial application areas such as customer relationship management (CRM), enterprise resource planning (ERP), and supply chain management (SCM).

 2012.
 Consona acquired open source ERP software provider Compiere